- Faith and Worship

 Read Vatican News to find other ways of obtaining the indulgence, including an option for the elderly or sick who "for legitimate reasons are prevented from leaving their home" by "reciting an act of piety in honor of St. Joseph and committed to fulfilling the conditions as soon as possible."

-In addition to the rosary, other prayers to consider include a prayer to St. Joseph, litany to St. Joseph or novena to St. Joseph.
+In addition to the rosary, other prayers to consider include a prayer to St. Joseph, litany to St. Joseph, novena to St. Joseph or a spiritual bouquet to St. Joseph, patron of fathers.
 At the conclusion of "Patris Corde" ("With a Father's Heart"), Pope Francis offers the following prayer that he wants us all to pray together:

 Hail, Guardian of the Redeemer,